yigit353/CleaningData/CodeBook.md

 |fBodyGyroJerkMag | numeric |Body Gyro Jerk Signal Magnitude in frequency domain |

-There are two copies of each variables for mean and std functions.
+There are two of each variables for mean and std functions.

 **All values are normalised to range between -1 to 1 for analysis**.